Scrimas/ORF_Detector/README.md

 **ORF_Detector** is a purely foundational, from-scratch bioinformatics tool written in Python.
 It parses standard FASTA files, identifies valid Open Reading Frames (ORFs), transcribes DNA into mRNA, and translates sequences into both 3-letter and 1-letter amino acid structures.

+## Project Status

+**Completed / Pedagogical.** This repository was created as a foundational learning exercise and portfolio piece.
+It is fully functional for its intended purpose, but it may or may not receive active updates or maintenance in the future.

 ## The "Vanilla Python" Philosophy

 If you are reviewing this code, you might wonder why I manually hardcoded a 64-codon dictionary or built custom string-slicing loops to map reading frames instead of simply importing `Bio.Seq` from Biopython.